AndreaGhizzoni/JDrive/README.md

 - bin: witch contains the script to launch JDrive, depending to your OS

 ## Usage
-The following instructions assumes that your under unix-like OS and you have build it from this repo.
+The following instructions assumes that your under unix-like OS, you have build it from this repo and your are in the root folder of the repo.

 To start JDrive follow the instruction below:
 ```bash